willstepp/writings/joseph-the-son/jts-notes.md

 A story about nostalgia and a longing for a time that won't return (Childhood) A story about a boy who's deepest wish is for his estranged father to return home (He does!)

+A story, plainly told.
+No cleverness or indirectness.
+Honest.
+Sincere.
+Yet constructed like a dream.

 Modern technology: cars, bars, television (and yet indistinct, no computers)

 Joseph finds his grandfather at rest next to a log.
 Sits on his lap.
 They stare at the water for a long time.
 His grandfather presses his cheek against his own.
 Body odor and stale beer, sweat.